 Volume Licensing customers can also download software from the Volume Licensing Service Center (VSLC) to get Volume Licensing versions of products (and the corresponding product keys).
 Access to the VLSC is managed by designated administrators within the customer’s organization.

-You must be signed in with the Microsoft account associated with your MSDN subscription to view your product keys.
+You must be signed in with the Microsoft account associated with your Visual Studio subscription to view your product keys.
 Individual product keys are found by selecting the Keys button for a particular product on the Subscriber Downloads page.
 All keys are also available in aggregate on the My Product Keys page.
 When multiple keys exist for a single product, Key Notes will be displayed on the Details column for the download to assist you in identifying which key should be used.

 Some products bundle multiple editions of the product into a single download.
 In these cases, the product key entered determines which edition of the product is installed.